seananderson/metafolio/inst/ms/ms.md

 ## Environmental dynamics

-Environmental dynamics typically have both short- and long-term fluctuations.
+Environmental dynamics typically have both short- and long-term fluctuations, such as annual variability as well as directional climatic warming.
 We evaluated portfolio performance under these two components separately.
 We represented short-term dynamics as a stationary first-order autoregressive process, AR(1), with correlation $\rho_e$ (0.1)